run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 If your job has not specified --memory, the system will use a default.
 The default is cluster-wide and is proportional to the number of requested GPUs.

 The system comes with a cluster-wide default of 100MiB per GPU.
 To change this default please contact Run:AI customer support.

+## Validating CPU & Memory Allocations

+To review a CPU & Memory allocations you need to look into Kubernetes.
+A Run:AI job creates a Kubernetes _pod_.
+The pod declares its resource requests and limits.
+To see the memory and CPU consumption in Kubernetes:

+*  Get the pod name for the job by running:

+        runai get <JOB_NAME>

+ the pod will appear under ``PODS``.

+*  Run:

+        kubectl describe pod <POD_NAME>

+The information will appear under ``Requests`` and ``Limits``.
+For example:

+    Limits:
+        nvidia.com/gpu:  2
+    Requests:
+      cpu:             1
+      memory:          104857600
+      nvidia.com/gpu:  2